 As defined under Section 106 of the NHPA [36 CFR § 800.16(d)], an APE must include "the geographic area or areas within which an undertaking may directly or indirectly cause alterations in the character or use of historic properties, if any such properties exist."
-As proposed by IFP within its Pre-application Document (PAD) filed with FERC on August 2, 2023, the APE associated with the relicensing of both Projects includes the lands within the existing FERC Project Boundaries.
-For the purposes of this study, the TR-1 Study Area (Study Area) will be identical to the CR-1 Study Area (proposed APE) unless Tribes request an expanded Study Area (Figure 1 through Figure 4 for Idaho Falls; Figure 5 through Figure 8 for Gem State).
-Archival research will include a 1-mile buffer surrounding the APE.
+As proposed by IFP within its Preliminary Application Document (PAD) filed with FERC on August 2, 2023, the APE associated with the relicensing of both Projects includes the lands within the existing FERC Project Boundaries.
+For the purposes of this study, the TR-1 Study Area (Study Area) will be identical to the CR-1 Study Area (proposed APE) as shown in Figure 1 through Figure 4 for the Idaho Falls Project and Figure 5 through Figure 8 for the Gem State Project.
+Archival research will include a 1-mile buffer surrounding the APE, which is defined as the Project area.

-IDAHO FALLS & GEM STATE HYDRO PROJECTS (FERC NO. 2842 & 2952) TRIBAL RESOURCES STUDY PLAN
+IDAHO FALLS AND GEM STATE HYDRO PROJECTS (FERC Nos.
+2842 and 2952) TRIBAL RESOURCES STUDY PLAN